LIFT Open Market Shared Equity

 • Scotwest Credit Union

-If your application is eligible, you will be issued with a Passport Letter, which is valid for up to 12 weeks ( as long as settlement takes place by 31 March 2025) to give you time to find a suitable property.
+If your application is eligible, you will be issued with a Passport Approval Letter, which is valid for up to 12 weeks to give you time to find a suitable property.
+Settlement must take place by 31 March 2026.
 If you do not find a property to purchase in this time, you can reapply to the scheme subject to budget availability.

 What do buyers think of LIFT?